neilharrison/Surface-scan-demo/README.md

 # Surface-scan-demo

-Tool to aid scanning of an object's surface, using specific sensor requirements such as depth of field, standoff distance and field of view.
+Tool to aid scanning of an object's surface using a robotic manipulator.
+Specific sensor requirements are defined such as depth of field, standoff distance and field of view.

 Given a pointcloud file, this will produce a set of positions and poses that could be used to scan the object entirely.